Battle of Yarmouk Camp (December 2012): Background

 At the beginning of the Syrian civil war in 2011, the Popular Front for the Liberation of Palestine – General Command (PFLP-GC) was based in Yarmouk and supported Syria's Ba'ath Party government led by the Al-Assad family.
 At the beginning of the war, tensions arose in Yarmouk between the PFLP-GC and anti-Assad Palestinian residents.
 On 5 June 2011, a number of Yarmouk residents were shot dead while protesting at the Israeli border.
 Allegedly angered by the PFLP-GC's refusal to take part in the protests, thousands of mourners burnt down its headquarters in Yarmouk.
 PFLP-GC members allegedly opened fire on the crowd, killing 14 Palestinians and wounding 43, although this was denied by the group, which blamed Fatah elements inside the camp for the clashes.

 On 3 August 2012, Al Arabiya reported that over 21 civilians were killed when the Syrian Army shelled Yarmouk.
 Palestinian president Mahmoud Abbas condemned the Syrian Army for shelling the camp and chided the PFLP-GC for dragging Palestinians into the conflict.
+There were meetings and disputes among the various factions in the Yarmouk Camp over the locals' potential role in the civil war.
+The majority of the camp's population reportedly favored neutrality, but the PFLP-GC -particularly party member Anwar Raja- strongly favored armed support for the government.

 On 31 October, the FSA announced that they had helped form a brigade made up of anti-Assad Palestinians, called Liwa al-Asifa (Storm Brigade), who have been armed to take control of Yarmouk.
 The PFLP-GC leader Ahmed Jibril and his men were accused of harassing Yarmouk's residents and attacking FSA fighters.
 Many Palestinian men from the camp also joined other FSA units and fought with them in the Damascus districts of Tadamon and Al-Hajar Al-Aswad.